-But despite all the content we’ve created (not to mention the vast amount information available on other consumer advocacy websites), we’re genuinely surprised at the number of consumers who continue falling for common, easily exposed scams.
+But despite all the content we’ve created (not to mention the vast amount information available on other consumer advocacy websites), we’re genuinely surprised at the number of consumers who continue falling for common scams.
 What’s going on here?

 Recently, we came across a psychological principle known as confirmation bias.
 And if there’s anything that moves us closer to understanding why scams continue to be so effective, it’s this.